kiskey/stremio-ai-search/README.md

 Search using natural language descriptions of what you want to watch.

 ### Time Periods
-> "Sci-fi movies from the 80s"
+> "Sci-fi movies from the 80s",
 > "Modern crime series from 2020-2023"

 Specify time periods or years for more targeted results.

 ### Genre Combinations
-> "Action comedy with martial arts"
+> "Action comedy with martial arts",
 > "Dark mystery thriller series"

 Combine multiple genres and themes.

 ### Mood & Style
-> "Feel-good movies for a rainy day"
+> "Feel-good movies for a rainy day",
 > "Intense psychological thrillers"

 Search based on mood or emotional impact.